Chapter 15 - Oakland Clan

 Connor wrapped his arms securely around her other shoulder and whispered a soft, “I’m so sorry Ray,” before I carefully positioned my hold on her wrist and forcefully brought her arm up and to an angle that my trainers had taught me.
 Ray let out a gut-wrenching scream and I heard the distinctive pop of the joint resetting.
 However, the moment I tried to remove my hands because Ray was starting to sob and I wanted to give her a moment to recover, I could feel her arm slipping back out of the socket.
 There was so much damage to the surrounding muscles and tendons that her arm wouldn’t stay in place until I healed it.
 I looked to Connor and hoped that he knew that this was the only way before I pushed my healing power into her shoulder and guided it to start repairing the damage.

 Ray started screaming again and I felt Blake grasp my arm, trying to pull me away from her.
 I ignored his pull, refusing to have to put her through this again, and closed my eyes to try to concentrate.
 It took longer than it should have to heal her arm.
-I had a suspicion that the only reason that I was able to do so in the first place was because I had experienced a huge power boost when Ray shared her life force with me and that boost still hadn’t faded.
-If a less powerful Healer had tried to repair her shoulder, I am afraid they would have declared it a lost cause and Ray would have had lost full function in her dominant arm.
+I had a suspicion that the only reason that I was able to do so in the first place was that I had experienced a huge power boost when Ray shared her life force with me and thankfully that boost still hadn’t faded.
+If a less powerful Healer had tried to repair her shoulder, I am afraid they would have declared it a lost cause and Ray would have lost full function in her dominant arm.

 When it was finally fully healed, Ray was softly sobbing into my chest and the rest of us were not far behind her.
 I prayed that was the last major injury she had because I was starting to feel the power drain, not to mention that I was loathed to cause her any more pain.
 But when I gently asked her if anything else hurt, Ray refused to meet my eye, and dread unfurled in my stomach.